fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/real-time-gauges/troubleshooting-real-time-gauges.md

 When accessing any of the JavaScript API methods, if you get an error ` .. is not a function of`, ensure that:

-* you are calling the JavaScript API method after the gauge has [loaded]{% linkTo FusionCharts.events.loaded %} and [rendered]{% linkTo FusionCharts.events.rendered %}.
+* you are calling the JavaScript API method after the gauge has loaded and rendered.

 * you have provided all the required .js files of the FusionCharts library and no other JavaScript error has occured.

 * you are not rendering the gauge from the local file system (C:\ , D:).
 Instead, run it from a server (localhost - IIS or Apache) as the default security settings do not allow JavaScript interactions on the local file system, unless explicitly set.

-For information on using the FusionCharts Suite XT Debugger, refer the article {% linkTo tutorials/troubleshooting/debugger.md %}.